dibbhatt/kafka-spark-consumer/README.md

 ## Salient Feature of Kafka-Spark-Consumer

-- This Consumer uses **Zookeeper** for storing the **consumed** and **processed** offset for each Kafka partition, which will help to recover in case of failure
+- This Consumer uses **Zookeeper** for storing the **next-to-process** offset for each Kafka partition, which will help to recover in case of failure
 - Spark streaming job using this Consumer does not require **WAL** for recovery from Driver or Executor failures.
-As this consumer has capability to store the processed offset after every Batch interval, in case of any failure, Consumer can start from last **Processed** offset.
+As this consumer has capability to store the next-to-process offset after every Batch interval, in case of any failure, Consumer can start from the correct offset next to the last **Processed** offset.
 - This Consumer has implemented **PID (Proportional , Integral , Derivative )**  based Rate Controller for controlling Back-Pressure by altering the **Spark Block Size**
 - This consumer have capability to use **Message Interceptor** which can be used to preprocess kafka messages before writing to Spark Block Manager